Coney Island (1917 film): Plot

 Fatty shows up on the scene and is likewise smitten with Pretty Girl and begins making polite conversation with her.
 When Old Friend returns with the ice cream, Fatty pretends he got them for her in order to impress her which it does.
 Old Friend furiously threatens Fatty, but Fatty kicks a nearby policemen in the rear and makes him think Old Friend did it leading to the latter being arrested.

 Fatty and Pretty Girl next go for a ride on the log flumes but the force of the impact upon hitting the water sends both flying into the surrounding pool.
 Rival saves Pretty Girl and Fatty but is immediately knocked accidentally into the pool by Fatty who, seeing that Rival can swim and will not drown, once again walks off with Pretty Girl.
 Spotting his wife looking for him, Fatty takes Pretty Girl into a nearby boathouse and the two dress up (Fatty as a woman and Pretty Girl in a new dress and a long wig) to avoid detection before heading to the beach.

 Arbuckle's wife has heard that Old Friend has been arrested and bails him out of jail and the two go to the beach to come up with a new plan where they bump into Fatty and Pretty Girl in their disguises.
 Old Friend finds himself attracted to Fatty dressed up as a woman and flirts with him before Rival arrives on the scene and reveals that the woman is in fact Fatty.
 Furious, Old Friend chases Fatty to the sea where they begin to fight.
 Pretty Girl, realizing that Old Friend is a sleazy womanizer and Fatty has a wife, decides to return to Rival and the two run off down the beach together.
-Fatty's wife calls the police to break up the fight and three police officers (The Keystone Cops) arrive at the beach to arrest both men.
+Fatty's wife calls the police to break up the fight and three police officers arrive at the beach to arrest both men.
 They are taken to jail but before they can be locked up they overpower all of the cops and throw them in the jail cell.
 Before Fatty can leave he receives a furious dressing down from his wife until he can take no more and throws her in the jail cell as well.

 In the film's closing moments Fatty and Old Friend stand on the police steps and agree that the pursuit of women was the reason for all of their misfortune today and both swear off women for good.
 However, just after making this pact two attractive women walk past them and the two gleefully give chase.

 In the original ending to the film Arbuckle approaches a well-dressed woman on the street.
 She turns and is revealed to be a Black woman.
 Arbuckle mugs for the camera and runs away in a parody of fear.
 Most cuts of the film since the 1920's have deleted this reveal and end the film with Arbuckle approaching the woman from behind.